What Determine the Selling Price at Auction?

 What Determine The Selling Price at Auctions?

 We started this interesting statistics collection exercise about 5 years ago, but due to the pandemic disruptions, we are unable to collect sufficient data.
 Post pandemic, we managed to start collecting meaningful statistics from 2023.
-Over the past 2 years, our buyers agents have attended close to 500 auctions throughout Melbourne, and have collectively noted and classified factors that can affect the auction price.
-T
+Over the past 2 years, our buyers agents have attended close to 500 auctions throughout Melbourne, and have collectively noted and classified factors that seems to have an affect on auction prices.

 How Were Our Studies Conducted?

-To keep our findings both precise and unbiased, we began by establishing a realistic price appraisal—what informed buyers were likely to pay for each property.
-From there, we logged every variable of the sales campaign: open-for-inspection schedule and metadata, agent presentation and rapport, auctioneer performance, as well as auction metadata such as date, time, weather and location.
-Finally, we recorded whether the property sold under the hammer and, if so, the exact price achieved.
+To keep our findings both precise and unbiased, we began by establishing a realistic price appraisal for each property we are observing.
+This is the price which the properties will sell for, not what the sales agent wants to advertise at.
+From there, we logged every variable parameter of the sales campaign, open-for-inspection schedules and metadata, agent presentation and rapport, auctioneer performance, as well as auction metadata such as date, time, weather and location.
+Finally, we recorded whether the property sold at the auctions and if so, the price achieved at the auction.
 This rigorous dataset allowed us to isolate the impact of each factor on the eventual sale result.

 One Common Sales Campaign Practice is Costing Sellers $100k

 From our pool of data, we noted some interesting findings.
-While most findings are within expectations, one major finding surprised us.
-And this is a practice that is getting more common in Metropolitan Melbourne, especially in the eastern and south eastern Melbourne suburbs.
-It is a common practice that can cause the seller to lose a hundred thousand in selling price.
+While most findings are expected, one major factor surprised us.
+This is a man-made practice that is getting more common in Metropolitan Melbourne, especially in the eastern and south eastern Melbourne suburbs.
+And it is a practice that is made up by sales agents out of convenience, and this can cost the seller a hundred thousand in selling price.
 Yes, a big $100k drop in selling price.

 Let's start dissecting our findings.
-While this study is based on Auction campaigns, many of these factors are applicable to other campaigns, such as private sale, best and final offers, expressions of interests, etc, as well, as it affects the buyers interest and impression of the property.
+While this study is based on Auction campaigns, many of these factors are applicable to other types of campaign, such as private sale, best and final offers (BAFO), expressions of interests, set date sale, etc, as well, as it affects the buyers interest and impression of the property.

 Factors Which Can Positively Affect the Auction Price: